grant programs

 ARTnet was an artist recovery and training network to help 100 artists recover from the economic impacts of the pandemic by providing financial support, business planning support, training workshops, and access to a network of creative-entrepreneur peers.

 ARTnet included cohort-based learning in business and finance, 1-on-1 technical assistance and mentoring, and working capital grants for artists based in New Bedford.
 The majority of artists were selected on the basis of their negative financial circumstances caused by the pandemic, and their readiness to benefit from the opportunity.
+Facilitated by New Bedford Creative at the New Bedford Economic Development Council, this program was one component to respond to the public health emergency caused by the COVID-19 pandemic.

 From January 2023 through May 2024, the following 100 individuals were accepted and participated in the ARTnet ARPA Grant Program: